 If you have never been to any Spanish festivity, San Juan Bonfires might be like something you have never experienced before.

 Hughe artistic sculptures, noise, people partying on the street, art, satire… there is so much stuff to experience.

 The best advice is to book your trip to Alicante from the 20th to the 24th of June.
 But be sure you can party on the 24th as the La bañá happens on that night.

 Last night, when the main festivity ends, the bonfires are burned.
-A mix of crakers, gasoline and inflammable products designed for bonfires help set the sculpture on fire.
-Firefighters are in charge of keeping the bonfire burnt safe.
+A mix of crackers, gasoline and inflammable products designed for bonfires help set the sculpture on fire.
+Firefighters are in charge of keeping the bonfire burned safely.